FreeCAD/FPA/_programs/job_offers.md

 # Job offers

+## Foreword

+The mission of the [FreeCAD project association](https://fpa.freecad.org) (FPA) is to gather donations and spend that money on behalf of the FreeCAD project and the community.
+The FPA is not directly responsible for developing FreeCAD.
+Thst is the job of the community of developers who are working on FreeCAD.
+At the FPA, we feel our job is to help developers develop.
+Therefore, it is important to understand the primary goal of the money gathered by the FPA is to **help FreeCAD developers**.
+The priority will always be given to existing and active FreeCAD developers.

+Therefore, the main funding program developed by the FPA is the [Grants program](FPADF-Announcement).
+The grants program allows any FreeCAD developer who feels money could help them to do a better job with FreeCAD to request an amount of money to perform a certain task.

 Alongside the [Grants program](FPADF-Announcement), the FPA also builds specific programs it wants to pursue, and seeks people interested in obtaining a granto to perform it.
 Below are the current programs we're seeking interested people for.
 If you are interested in one of these program, send us an email at fpa@freecad.org .
 Make sure you read all the requirements below!

 ## Current job offers